lvreynoso/Call-Routing-Project/README.md

 ```
 The cost is way too expensive for larger files!
 This is not a great method :(

+Potential improvement for this method: Instead of looping over the file multiple times, add all potential solutions for each phone number to a dictionary when it is found.
+Then find the best solution for each phone number and return that.
+This will be faster because it would only loop over the file once.

 But, it gets better ...

 ### Testing Instructions for the upcoming BETTER solutions: